Meet our 2025 Speakers

 Dennis Akkaya is Chief Commercial Officer at myTomorrows, where he leads global commercial strategy for patient access—drawing on his extensive background in expanded‑access programs, AI‑enhanced clinical trial matching, and cross‑functional collaborations to improve pre‑approval access and engagement in rare disease research.

-Donna Mackey is the Vice President of Clinical Operations at Akouos, part of Eli Lilly, overseeing clinical trial execution across various therapeutic areas.
+Donna Mackey, Vice President, Clinical Operations, Lilly Gene Therapy at Eli Lilly & Company, has overseen clinical trial execution across various therapeutic areas ultimately leading to new therapies for many rare conditions.
 She will share insights on integrating operational strategies to enhance trial efficiency and data quality.

 Dr. Dashiell-Aje is the Executive Director and Head of Patient-Centered Outcomes Science at BioMarin Pharmaceutical, leading efforts to incorporate patient perspectives into clinical outcome assessments.
 She will discuss the development and implementation of patient-centered outcome measures in rare disease trials, highlighting the role of digital health technologies.